dev-null-and-associates/cuddly-rotary-phone/Proposal.md

 https://github.com/corazawaf/coraza

 ## Hypothetical operational environment 🖥️
 We will be using a medium-sized corporate enterprise as our operational environment.
 In this enterprise, there is an on-site technology team that creates the majority of the company's websites / web applications.
 Everything else is sourced as COTS systems.
 All of the web applications can be grouped into three different audiences: employee-only, customer-facing, and public access.
 This is important because each audience should only get access to the information relevant to their needs: business sensitive information (employee information, business data, etc), customer data (including orders and bank account information), or only the generic marketing and customer sign-up portals.

 ## Systems Engineering view in the hypothetical environment context 🌌

 ## Perceived threats in the operational environment 🌵
-- Web application vulnerabilities
+Running a web infrastructure always comes with vulnerability risks.
+This can be from poorly configured applications or from vulnerabilities within the application itself.
+Things like
     - SQL Injections
-    - Data sanitization
+    - PHP/CSS Attacks
-    - CSRF
+    - Cross-Site Request Forgery
-- Different levels of security when it comes to home-grown applications vs COTS
+In order to protect customer and business information, protections need to be put into place to prevent the exploitation of these vulnerabilities.
+With Coraza WAF, these vulnerabilities can be caught and the requests can be rejected before they even make it to the web application.

+When vulnerabilities are discovered, there can be varying levels of fixes for them.
+If the application was developed internally, the source code can be updated to fix it.
+On the other hand, if the vulnerability is in an purchased product, the business will need to wait for a fix to come from a vendor.
+With Coraza WAF installed as a reverse-proxy, the business can add or update a rule within the firewall to reject requests that seek to exploit the found vulnerability.

 ## Current security features ✈️